 St. James’s Palace | Changing of the Guard

-This post shows you how to get to St. James’s Palace in London and where to witness the Changing of the Guard.
+This post shows you how to get to St. James’s Palace in London and explains where to witness the Changing of the Guard.
 London is home to a whole host of royal palaces but St. James’s Palace may be one of the lesser known examples.
 Tucked away on a side street in the district of Mayfair and St. James, the Palace is a fine example of surviving Tudor architecture and the gatehouse is one of the most magnificent in the entire country.
 St. James’s Palace is a stop on our guided Westminster Tour as well as our GPS-enabled anytime audio tour.